citp/privacy-policy-historical/j/js/js-/js-kit.com.md

-> *The following text is extracted and transformed from the js-kit.com privacy policy that was archived on 2017-11-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171120054516id_/http%3A//js-kit.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the js-kit.com privacy policy that was archived on 2018-06-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180608174847id_/http%3A//js-kit.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - Js-Kit Dot Com
+# Privacy Policy

 ## JS-Kit Privacy Policy

 Thank you for using JS-Kit services.
 JS-Kit provides this Privacy Policy to inform you of our policies and procedures regarding the collection, use and disclosure of personal information we receive from visitors to our website and visitors to sites which utilize our services (“Partner Sites”)

-This Privacy Policy applies only to information that visitors provide to us through [http://js-kit.com](http://js-kit.com/) (this “Site”) or that is provided to us through Partner Sites in accordance with those sites’ policies.
+This Privacy Policy applies only to information that visitors provide to us through http://js-kit.com (this “Site”) or that is provided to us through Partner Sites in accordance with those sites’ policies.
 We refer to “Visitors” in this privacy policy to mean any person who interacts with a JS-Kit service on any website.

 Our Privacy Policy may be updated from time to time, and we will notify you of any material changes by posting the new Privacy Policy on the Site.